The BRASS framework: a prioritisation framework growth marketers

 The BRASS prioritisation formula

-To get your BRASS score, multiple the above scores together.
+To get your BRASS score, multiply the above scores together.
 Your maximum possible score is 625 and the lowest possible score is 1.

 Below is an example of the BRASS framework applied to a number of fictional growth ideas.